 A personal brand is essentially the perception of others about you as an individual.
 It’s what people think of when they hear your name, and it can be a powerful tool to help you stand out in your industry.

-If you’re looking to build your career or business, creating and cultivating a strong personal brand is important.
+Creating and cultivating a strong personal brand is important if you’re looking to build your career or business.
 It doesn’t have to be on LinkedIn only; you can build it through other social media networks, your blog or website, one-on-one networking, and so on.

 A strong personal brand will help you to: